ranja-sarkar/pca/README.md

 ![2](https://github.com/user-attachments/assets/2776560d-8767-4c6d-8960-4460dc2485a5)

+[PCA and FA](https://www.theanalysisfactor.com/the-fundamental-difference-between-principal-component-analysis-and-factor-analysis/) are similar in what they do, yet different in how they do it.
 PCA works directly with observed variables, FA assumes that they are influenced by few hidden factors and typically employs techniques like MLE.

 While PCs are often complicated to interpret, factors can be aligned with behavioral or theoretical ideas.